A history of Catchword in names & numbers

 Mochidoki

 Mochi is ice cream wrapped in rice-flour pastry.
 Very tasty—both this line of mochi from Gordon Desserts and the name we created for it.
-LIA agreed and chose Mochidoki as a 2016 winner.
+LIA agreed and chose Mochidoki as a 2016 winner for verbal identity in the debut year of this category.

 2017

-With Habitat Soundscaping, Plantronics combines the energy of an open office with the calm focus of a peaceful garden.
-Valor pharmaceutical glass from Corning reduces contamination and provides 30 times more protection than conventional glass vials, with potentially life-saving results.
-Vantara brought Hitachi’s IoT solutions (including Lumada, which we named in 2016), cloud, application, big data, and analytics under one roof.
+In Habitat Soundscaping, Plantronics/Poly combines open office energy with a garden’s calm focus.
+Corning Valor pharma glass reduces contamination and provides 30x more protection than conventional vials.
+Vantara brings Hitachi’s IoT, cloud, big data, and analytics solutions under one roof.

 2018